 Classrooms will have a limited supply of disposable face masks.
 These should only be used if you forget your face covering.
 You will not be allowed to remain in the classroom without a face covering.
 If no disposable face masks are available, you will be required to leave the classroom.

 What will happen if I refuse to wear a face covering?

 Face coverings are required while in university buildings or attending university events.
 You should speak with your course instructors about taking your course online if you do not want to wear a face covering.
 Refusing to wear a face covering when in university buildings may result in referral to the Dean of Students.

 My home does not have reliable internet.
 How can I take online classes?

-Internet services is available throughout the MSU Campus.
+Internet services is available throughout the MSU Campus and a limited number of internet hotspots are available for check out from the Mitchell Memorial Library.
 A number of businesses in Starkville also offer free internet access.
 A map of available free public Wi-Fi sites across the state of Mississippi is located the Library's Find Internet Access page.

 If you are unable to find reliable internet, contact the Dean of Students Office at firstname.lastname@example.org.
 Funding may be available to assist you in purchasing internet access.